bawaneh/bawaneh/_pages/about.md

 ---

-### 🧩 Current Projects
+### 🧩 Projects
+- **Prosocial Feedback in Micromobility** – Exploring feedback mechanisms to promote courteous behavior among e-scooter riders in shared urban environments (in collaboration with *Honda Research Institute*).
 - **External HMI for Robotaxis** – Studying how communication between autonomous vehicles and pedestrians can be improved through visual and spatial cues in VR simulations.
-- **Prosocial Feedback in Micromobility** – Exploring feedback mechanisms to promote courteous behavior among e-scooter riders in shared urban environments (in collaboration with *Honda Research Institute*).
 - **Augmented Reality Order Picking Aid** – Designing AR systems for multilingual warehouse workers to reduce cognitive load and improve task accuracy.
-- **AI-based Hand Interaction Modeling** – Using EMG data and machine learning to predict user intent and enhance hand-based VR interaction fidelity.
+- **User study**: Augmented Reality Order Picking Aid for Foreign Workers in Warehouses

 ---